stufield/wranglr/README.md

 ## Overview

-The `splyr` package contains the general functions necessary to manipulate internal `R` representations of `*.adat` files and wrangle those data into convenient form for analysis.
+The `wranglr` package contains the general functions necessary to manipulate internal `R` representations of `*.adat` files and wrangle those data into convenient form for analysis.